mademoixcel/Customer-Profiling-Analysis/README.md

 In a rapidly evolving business environment, tailoring marketing efforts to meet customer preferences has become a decisive factor for success.
 This project focuses on a fictional retail store that operates through multiple channels and aims to enhance its marketing strategies through customer profiling and segmentation.
 The dataset was updated 4 months ago on [Kaggle](https://www.kaggle.com/datasets/somesh140/segmentation)

-#### Cleaning and Transformation of the dataset was done with Microsoft Excel, Queries were written in PostgreSQL, and Visualization was done with Power BI